 Questions 27-29: (Multiple Choice Questions)

-[Multiple choice questions is a common type of question set in IELTS Reading test.
-It is also found in Listening test.
+[Multiple choice questions are a common type of question set in the IELTS Reading test.
+It is also found in the Listening test.
 Most of the time, they come with four options but sometimes there are three options.
-Candidates need to work hard for this type of questions because this may confuse them easily in passage 2 or passage 3.
+Candidates need to work hard for this type of question because this may confuse them easily in passage 2 or passage 3.
 There will be long answers for each question, so they may kill valuable time.
-So, quick reading or skimming technique might come handy here.
+So, a quick reading or skimming technique might come handy here.
 Remember that answers in 3 options out of 4 will be very close.
 So, vocabulary power will help a lot to choose the best answer.]

 [TIPS: Skimming is the best reading technique.
 You need not understand every word here.
 Just try to gather the gist of the sentences.
 That’s all.
 Read quickly and don’t stop until you finish each sentence.]

 Question 27: What is the reviewer’s attitude to advocates of positive psychology?

 Keywords for this question: reviewer’s attitude, advocates of positive psychology

 We can find the reference to ‘positive psychology’ in line 6 of paragraph no. 1.
 Here, the writer defines ‘positive psychology’.
 However, the mention of ‘advocates of positive psychology’ is found in line 12 of paragraph no. 2.
 The writer says in lines 2-5 about them, “Those who think in this way are oblivious to the vast philosophical literature in which the meaning and value of happiness have been explored and questioned, and write as if nothing of any importance had been thought on the subject until it came to their attention.”

 Here, as if nothing of any importance had been thought on the subject until it came to their attention means they are actually ignorant about the ideas which they should consider.

 *The word oblivious also means unaware or ignorant.